-Near the bottom of the Phiri farm are three ephemeral ponds stocked with fish to provide food, mosquito control, and fertilizer.
-In figure 18A Mr. Phiri is standing here beside his largest.
+Near the bottom of the Phiri farm are three ephemeral ponds stocked with fish to provide food, mosquito control, and fertilizer (see images below).
 If one pond goes dry, the fish are moved to the other ponds.
 If all ponds go dry, there is a community fish fry.

-In 1995 Mr. Phiri was using a pump typically powered by a donkey to pull water from the reservoir below to irrigate his field in dry times (figure 19).
+In 1995 Mr. Phiri was using a pump typically powered by a donkey to pull water from the reservoir below to irrigate his field in dry times (see image below).
 Now, water harvested within the swales above, along with that in the reservoirs, passively infiltrates into the root zone of the plants.
 Thus the donkey pump is no longer needed or used.

 Something I found very troubling in Zimbabwe, and which I find to be the case almost everywhere including in the United States, is how destructive agriculture can be in the way it is so often practiced.
-The land for the field in figure 20 (and decades ago those of the Phiri farm) was cleared of productive native forests to grow annual crops.
+The land for the field in the photo below (and decades ago on the Phiri farm) was cleared of productive native forests to grow annual crops.
 With perennial vegetative cover gone, the natural water-harvesting sponge of the forest was replaced with a drain of seasonally bare, disturbed earth.
 Erosion increased greatly and huge amounts of soil and fertility were—and continue to be—lost.

 The Phiris have done a tremendous amount of work to try to undo that destruction.
 Water-harvesting earthworks now provide much of the sponge-services the forest vegetation and its mulch once provided.
 The planting of food-bearing perennial crops along those earthworks is also establishing a new forest of different species that continues to grow.
 Since 1999, the diversity of perennial plants on the farm has increased by 25%.
 Though what I find particularly insane is that many of these healing practices were illegal not that long ago.
 When Zimbabwe was still called Rhodesia, farmers were fined for having trees in their fields.